coderspacedev/coderspace_flutter/README.md

 - `CoderShakingIcon` - A reusable widget that applies a continuous shaking animation to any icon, SVG, or image asset.
 Fully customizable direction, speed, and size.
 - `CoderCircularShake` - A widget that applies a fast circular shaking animation to its child.
 Ideal for attention-grabbing UI elements like badges, buttons, icons, or alerts.

+## ✨ Animations Included

+- `BounceTapAnimation` – Adds a bounce effect when tapping any widget.
+Great for interactive buttons and icons.
+Fully configurable scale and duration.
+- `SlideFadeIn` – Smoothly slides and fades a widget into view from any direction.
+Ideal for onboarding steps, headers, or staggered lists.
+- `StaggeredListItem` – A list item animation that slides and fades in based on its index.
+Perfect for ListView.builder or GridView.builder with cascading effects.
+- `ShimmerPlaceholder` – Displays a shimmering skeleton loader with customizable colors, size, and border radius.
+Useful for loading states.
+- `TypewriterText` – A typewriter-style text animation that types out letters one by one, with optional cursor, looping, and delay.
+- `PulseEffect` – A continuous scaling pulse effect to draw attention to widgets like FABs, icons, or notifications.
+Configurable scale range and speed.
+- `RevealAnimation` – A scale-based reveal effect to animate widgets into view with optional delay and curve control.
+Perfect for intros and highlights.
+- `FlipCardAnimation` – Flips between front and back content with a 3D rotation animation.
+Supports horizontal or vertical flipping and tap-to-flip behavior.

+## ✨ Extensions Included

+- `showSnackBar()` – Show themed SnackBars easily via context.showSnackBar(), with support for types, icons, durations, and titles.
+- `ContextExtensions` – Quickly access screen size, safe area insets, orientation, and theme mode using context.
+- `AppStyles` – Get responsive text styles and scaling directly from context for spacing, buttons, and typography.
+- `DateTimeExtensions` – Format dates and generate "time ago" strings like "2 hours ago" with simple .formattedDate and .timeAgo.

 ## 📦 Installation

 Add this to your `pubspec.yaml`: